luvnft/thirdroom/docs/guides/websg/index.md

 ## Usage in Other Applications

 We're focused on building out a browser-based client in JavaScript, but we've seen a lot of interest in building out alternate clients in Godot, Unity, and Unreal.
-If you're interested in building a Third Room client or integrating the WebSG API into your own application, please reach out on [Matrix](https://matrix.to/#/#thirdroom-dev:matrix.org).
+If you're interested in building a Space client or integrating the WebSG API into your own application, please reach out on [Matrix](https://matrix.to/#/#thirdroom-dev:matrix.org).
 There you'll find other like-minded people interested in building out the WebSG ecosystem.